All Episodes

 I'm calling because I represent the business leaders of Livingston Parish, the area you were in yesterday that was devastated, the Denham Springs area, and all through to Springfield to the east side of the parish.

-Um, one of them actually asked me, said please get on there to call and tell you a couple of things.
+You know, one of them actually asked me, said, please get on there to call and tell you a couple of things.

 Thank you for bringing some recognition to our area.

-And uh a lot of people don't know or realize it's a small business owner, the backbone of America is who we as a chamber of commerce represent.
+And what a lot of people don't know or realize is the small business owner, the backbone of America, is who we as a Chamber of Commerce represent.

 I love the guy.